hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `aml_workspace_id` - (Optional) The ID of a Azure Machine Learning workspace to link with Databricks workspace.
 Changing this forces a new resource to be created.

-* `customer_managed_key` - (Optional) A `customer_managed_key` block as documented below.

 * `customer_managed_key_enabled` - (Optional) Is the workspace enabled for CMK encryption?
 If `true` this enables the Managed Identity for the managed storage account.
 Possible values are `true` or `false`.
 Defaults to `false`.
 This field is olny available with the `premium` Databricks Workspace `sku`.
 Changing this forces a new resource to be created.

-~> **NOTE** This is a two step process, first you must set the `customer_managed_key_enabled` to `true` and apply those changes.
-Once the resource has been created you will then need to define a `customer_managed_key` block as documented below.
-Apply those changes to finish the configuration of your customer managed keys on your databricks workspace.
-If you wish to remove your customer managed key encryption from your workspaces DBFS storage you will need to update the `customer_managed_key` blocks `source` field to be `Default`.

 * `infrastructure_encryption_enabled`- (Optional) Is the DBFS root file system enabled with a secondary layer of encryption with platform managed keys for data at rest?
 Possible values are `true` or `false`.
 Defaults to `false`.
 This field is olny available with the `premium` Databricks Workspace `sku`.
 Changing this forces a new resource to be created.